-Toffee is really so easy to make once you figure out a couple of basics, that you can easily make a few batches within an hour or so and have delicious gifts to share with friends and family or to serve throughout the holiday season.
+Toffee is really so easy to make once you figure out a couple of basics, that you can easily make a few batches within an hour or so!
+It makes delicious gifts to share with friends and family or to serve throughout the holiday season or anytime you wish!

-Believe me when I say this though, this toffee is so scrumptious and tempting, you want to make this and then invite as many people over as you possibly can or immediately wrap it into hard to unwrap packages!
+Believe me when I say this though, this toffee is so scrumptious and tempting, you want to make this and then invite as many people over as you possibly can.
+Or immediately wrap it into hard to unwrap packages!
 Otherwise, you’ll be tempted to eat it all yourself.
 Promise.